Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Introduction

+\paragraph{Approximate MPC} Recently, several works have been devoted to the use of machine learning to approximate the solution of the underlying multiparametric programming problem to obtain the explicit MPC control laws.
+One set of these works includes supervised learning based on mimicking the MPC behavior and replacing the control law with a neural network~\cite{KARG2021107266,kis:2019:acs,lohr:2020:ifac}.
+These approaches are known in the machine learning community as imitation learning~\cite{Mordatch14combiningthe}, or MPC-guided policy search~\cite{ZhangKLA15}.
+Several procedures were designed to approximate MPC's behavior with neural networks, which significantly reduces the implementation requirements of the MPC with minimal impact on the control performance~\cite{kis:2019:acs,lohr:2020:ifac}.
 Constraint satisfaction using neural network-based approximations of MPC control laws is a new and active research area.
-To tackle this issue, some authors proposed including additional layers in the policy network projecting the control inputs onto the constrained region of the state and action spaces~\cite{Chen2018}.
+To tackle this issue, some authors proposed including additional layers in the policy network projecting the control inputs onto the constrained region of the state and action spaces~\cite{Chen2018,donti2021enforcing}.
 Authors in~\cite{zhang2019nearoptimal} use an additional \textit{dual policy} neural network to estimate the sub-optimality of the learned control law with probabilistic guarantees.
-Others employ learning bounds for empirically validating constraints handling capabilities after the network is trained~\cite{deepRMPC2018}.
-Several works also utilize machine learning procedures to assist in warm-starting the evaluation of control laws~\cite{klauco:2019:eaai, chen2019large}.
-In this case, the trained neural network approximation is not used to replace the control policy, but to initialize the constrained optimization solvers.
+Others employ learning bounds for empirically validating constraints handling capabilities after the network is trained~\cite{Hertneck8371312}.
+For more comprehensive overview of the approximate MPC, and learning-based MPC (LBMPC) methods we refer the reader to~\cite{Hewing_IEEE_tran2020}.
 However, all previous works rely upon several factors, which are prerequisites for their successful implementation.
-For example, they need to construct the model predictive control strategy first, which needs to be evaluated for quite a large number of data-points.
-This means that one has to have access to the underlying system dynamics, which is often expert-dependent and time-consuming.
+First, the supervisory MPC strategy needs to be designed to generate the training data.
+In this work, we present an alternative approach that does not require a supervisory controller, to begin with.
+Instead, the proposed strategy learns the system dynamics model and uses this model as part of the differentiable closed-loop system model for policy optimization via stochastic gradient descent.